ycatsh/boring-fox/README.md

 1. On the firefox search bar, enter `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true` to enable CSS customization.

-2. In your profile directory make 2 folders `startpage` and `chrome` inside `chrome/`, paste the `userChrome.css` and ``userContent.css` files
+2. In your profile directory make 2 folders `startpage` and `chrome`, inside `chrome/`, paste the `userChrome.css` and ``userContent.css` files

 ### Newtab as startpage

-1. Choose a theme you like and paste the content from its corresponding folder in the repository to the `startpage` folder you just created
+1. Choose a theme and paste the content from its corresponding folder from the repository to the `startpage` folder you just created

 2. Navigate to your firefox directory, under `default/prefs` create a `autoconfig.js` file
     ```javascript